Autoimmune Disease That Causes Digestive Tract Inflammation

 Advanced Drug Therapies

-There is no cure for Crohn’s disease, but Penn State Children’s Hospital offers therapies that can dramatically reduce the discomfort of the disease.
+There is no cure for Crohn’s disease, but Penn State Health Children’s Hospital offers therapies that can dramatically reduce the discomfort of the disease.
 Our experts work closely with you and your child to achieve an effective treatment plan that fits your child’s lifestyle.
 Our goal is long-term remission (a decrease or disappearance of symptoms) and tissue healing to help your child get back to their daily activities.

 Our pediatric specialists will recommend advanced drug therapy options, which can include medications to reduce inflammation of the bowel tissue.
 These medications will help the tissue heal and also relieve your child’s symptoms.